-The Mavuradonha Mountains form the eastern part of the Zambezi Escarpment, rising over 1,000m and peaking at Banirembizi.
+The Mavuradonha Wilderness and Mountains form the eastern part of the Zambezi Escarpment, rising over 1,000m and peaking at Banirembizi.

 The Muzarabani District Council in conjunction with the country’s Wildlife Society conserves an area of 575km², and it’s on this conservancy that a small rustic safari lodge is managed together with an excellent riding stable.
 (See horse riding safaris for more information on riding in Africa).
 Revenues accrue to the Council through a Project CAMPFIRE arrangement.